Statue of Jefferson Davis (U.S. Capitol): Later history

 In 1954, U.S. Representative Charles E. Bennet (D-FL) spoke at the wreath-laying celebration in Statuary Hall where he characterized Jefferson Davis as "one of the finest Americans we could possibly select for consideration."
 He further stated that Davis was a "man of courage" and that "it takes courage today to stand out against centralized government ... and for people to insist that local governments take responsibility."
 The 1959 wreath-laying in Statuary Hall was preceded by the unveiling ceremony of a Jefferson Davis wax figure at the National Historic Wax Museum in Washington, D.C.

 In 1978, U.S. President Jimmy Carter signed congressional legislation posthumously restoring United States citizenship to Jefferson Davis.
 At the signing, Carter noted that "our nation needs to clear away the guilts and enmities of recriminations of the past."
 The Associated Press commented that this restoration of Davis was "proper considering the statues of [Jefferson Davis], Gen. Robert E. Lee and other Confederate leaders have adorned the [U.S.] Capitol for decades" and that the "South has risen again, in a sense, in Statuary Hall."

 As recently as 1997, Confederate hereditary associations placed wreaths at the statue of Davis.

-2010s and 2020s controversy
+Calls for removal

 There have been repeated calls to remove and replace the Jefferson Davis statue from the National Statuary Hall Collection.
 According to federal law, a statue in the National Statuary Hall Collection can be removed through a resolution from its respective state's legislature and approval from the state's governor.